 Homemade watercolour paints with simple pantry ingredients…

-These homemade watercolours were easy to make, cost me absolutely nothing, and they’re so much better than I imagined they’d be!
-I found the recipe over at Pie Birds, a beautiful crafty-mom blog that I discovered last night.
+I was so thrilled when I made these paints for the first time.
+They turned out so well – much better than I ever imagined they’d be!
+I found the recipe over at Pie Birds, a beautiful, crafty blog that I discovered last night.

 The photos that you see in this post are of double batch.